ShivangNPatel/ShivangsBookStore/ShivangsBookStore/ReadMe.txt

 	  Once the migration is complete, the database needs to be updated.
 	  In the PM console, update the database now.
 	  Review the updated database in the SQL Server Object Explorer.
-	  Check for errors, run the application
+	  Check for errors, then run the application
 	  Add a new table to the DB by creating a Category model and push it to the DB Add a new class file to the .Models project and modify Add the migration via the PM Console